 Once again, the device from Kuroha and the code that Murakami thought he had figured out were not addressed in this episode.
 Considering that it’s stated at one point in the episode they only have three weeks’ worth of pills left, shouldn’t Murakami be getting off his butt and moving on this already?
 Honestly, I’m starting to think that the writers forgot that this loose thread is hanging out here and hasn’t been resolved since it’s been ignored for two whole episodes.
 With only three episodes left, they need to be getting a move on in the search for the pills.

 At this point, I have to say that while Brynhildr in the Darkness started out strong, the writing seems to be starting to become a bit more sloppy now that we’re closer to the end.
-Elements like the device and code seem to have been forgotten or glossed over, and there really isn’t the tension that there should be about the fact that time is running out for them to acquire more pills for the witches before they run out, considering how much of a life and death situation this is for them.
+Elements like the device and code seem to have been forgotten or glossed over, and there really isn’t the tension that there should be about the fact that time is running out for them to acquire more pills for the witches, considering how much of a life and death situation this is for them.
 I’m almost afraid that the ending is going to be rushed, potentially rely on at least one “deus ex machina,” and perhaps even contain a plot hole or two.
 I hope I’m wrong, but that seems to be where this is headed.
 I’ll watch the final episodes of the series and hope that I don’t end up being too disappointed in its conclusion.

 Additional posts about Brynhildr in the Darkness: